Laura Hampton Rogers Endowed Presidential Scholarship

 Laura Rogers with her students.

-“Our family’s relationship with Texas began in Memphis, Tenn.
+From Carolyn Rogers: “Our family’s relationship with Texas began in Memphis, Tenn.
 Our two children, ninth-generation Tennesseans, followed the example of Davy Crockett, who left his roots in West Tennessee to start anew in Texas.
 Our two children, Laura ’06 and Robert ’10, had positive undergraduate experiences at The University of Texas at Austin.
 The big public school experience, casual culture, creative environment, excellent academic opportunities, and exuberant sense of pride UT exhibits provided our children with the tools that continue to shape their young adult lives.
+“We are grateful for our daughter’s adviser in the College of Education who knew Laura as an individual, not just a number, and was attentive to her educational needs.
+Our son also received individualized assistance from his advisers.

 Laura with her parents, Robert and Carolyn Rogers.